BlueAndi/Pixelix/doc/PLUGINS.md

 # Dedicated plugins
 Dedicated plugins are plugins which only serves one single purpose thy are only internally configurable.

+## BatteryPlugin
+This plugin displays the battery symbol with state of charge bar.

 ## BTCQuotePlugin
 The BTCQuotePlugin shows the current exchange rate from Bitcoin to USD.\